 The park includes eight miles of marked trail that are popular among horseback riders who can also enjoy the beautiful woodland in the park.
 Dog owners can bring their dogs of any size to the park at no additional cost.
 If you bring your dog to the park, standard South Dakota State Park rules apply.
 Some of the rules that dog owners should be aware of include the following:

-Your dog must always be attended to under your immediate control, on a leash that is 10 feet long or longer, and have to be kept at least 200 feet away from the other park guests.
+Your dog must always be attended to and under your immediate control, on a leash that is shorter than 10 feet, and has to be kept at least 200 feet away from the other park guests.
 In addition, you cannot bring your dog into any park buildings or designated swimming areas.
 However, dogs are welcome in camping and tent areas.
 As usual, you have to clean up after your dog.